markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ><!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8" /> <title>Run Buddy</title> </head> <body> <h1>RUN BUDDY</h1> What We Do </body> </html>
 >```
 >
 >The browser would still render it correctly, but this is difficult to make sense of!
-As we write code, we want it to be as legible as possible.
-This is not only for the benefit of other developers who may work on this project but for ourselves when we come back the next day, having totally forgotten what we were doing.
+As you write code, you want it to be as legible as possible.
+This is not only for the benefit of other developers who might work on this project but for yourself when you come back the next day, having totally forgotten what you were doing!

 > **Coding Challenge:** Create a brand new HTML file that lists your six favorite foods, using the different HTML headings (`<h1>`, `<h2>`, `<h3>`, etc.) to illustrate their importance to you.

 ## Get Git

 Our webpage doesn't look like much yet, but this is still a good place to stop and take care of another important aspect when it comes to managing a project: **version control**.

 Git is one option to accomplish this.
-It's a system that allows you to create save points (or in Git terms, **commits**) of your work.
+It's a system that allows you to create "save points" (or in Git terms, **commits**) of your work.
 Whenever you reach a good stopping point, you can save/commit the current state of your codebase.
-This creates a nice history of changes that you can look back on and allows you to easily revert to an earlier version.
+This creates a nice history of changes and allows you to easily revert to an earlier version.

-> **On the Job:** In development, you hear the term **production** a lot, which refers to the live version of your app or website that users are currently using.
+> **On the Job:** In development, you hear the term **production** a lot, which refers to the live version of your app or website that visitors are currently viewing.
 Sometimes bad code makes it to production, maybe causing the entire app to freeze, and the best course of action is to immediately undo!
 With Git, an older (working) version of the codebase can be pushed to production while developers investigate what went wrong with the new version.

 Other benefits of Git include being able to push commits to a remote location, meaning you won't lose any work if your computer crashes.
-This also lets you switch between your home computer and office computer and continue where you left off.
+This also lets you switch between your home and office computer and continue where you left off.

 Git also facilitates working on a team, which is very likely to happen once you step out into the development workforce.
 Without Git, it would be extremely tedious for developers to share code and work on the same app without accidentally losing or overwriting each other's code.

 Using Git, developers can create alternate versions of the same codebase (called **branches**) and work in isolation.
-When developers are ready to merge these branches together, Git will point out if any lines of code conflict and give developers a chance to fix the overlap.
-Pretty nifty stuff.
+When developers are ready to merge these branches together, Git will point out any conflicting lines of code and give developers a chance to fix the overlap.
+Pretty nifty stuff!

-> **Deep Dive:** Learn more about [Git](https://git-scm.com/video/what-is-git) from the Git team!
+> **Deep Dive:** To learn more, check out this [Git Basics video from the Git team](https://git-scm.com/video/what-is-git)!

-We'll be honest, though—learning Git is tough.
-It's okay if things don't click right away, or if commits get messed up.
+We'll be honest&mdash;learning Git is tough.
+It's okay if things don't click right away or if your commits get messed up.
 Fortunately, there will be plenty of opportunities to practice Git in the coming weeks.
 By the time you complete the boot camp, you'll be a Git master!

+### Create a Run Buddy Git Repository

 Let's turn Run Buddy into a Git **repository** (basically a project folder with version control capabilities).
 Open the terminal in the `run-buddy` directory and run the following command: `git init`.
 The terminal should print something like `Initialized empty Git repository.`

 > **Important:** If your computer doesn't recognize the `git` command, make sure you've installed Git from the [Git website](https://git-scm.com/downloads).

 It may not seem like much happened, but this created a hidden `.git` folder in the `run-buddy` directory that designates it as a Git repository.
 If you want to verify for yourself, run the command `ls -a`, which will list any hidden files and folders as well as normal files.
-A file or folder starting with `.` is hidden, and the `.git` folder is marked as hidden because it's probably not something we should be messing with.
+A file or folder starting with `.` is hidden.
+The `.git` folder is marked as hidden because it's probably not something we should be messing with!

+### Try Some Git Commands

 Now that we have a Git repository, we can now start doing all things Git while in this folder.
 First, try running the command `git status`, which should display the following information: